Fiston-pro/ibeacon-mobile-app/README.md

 5. Upon launching the app, ensure to grant location permissions manually to enable iBeacon detection, Unless your android version is below less than 10
 6. Once permissions are granted, the app will start detecting iBeacons in the vicinity, providing building location notifications.

+## Limitations
+I test on my buddy's phone which is Android 14 and it would not work, so with android version 12 and above it, i can't promise it will work :) due to our blebeacons dependency

 ## Extension Dependency

 Our project depends on a specific extension for proper functionality.
 Please download and install the following extension: